How to choose an Entity Extraction product

 2. Accuracy

 A false positive is to extract something as, e.g., a person name that isn’t one.
-For example, “Douglas firs” could be taken to be a person name because of the apparent first name.
+For example, “Joshua Tree” could be taken to be a person name because of the apparent first name.
 It’s not, obviously.
+A false negative is simply to miss a name that should have been extracted.

-6. Customizability
+4. Customizability

 For named entities, the range of desirable extraction targets can range from the ordinary such as person and organization names to the very arcane or technical such as those found in scientific or technical domains (e.g., widget names in a specialized area).
-No entity extraction tool on the market covers all the bases.
+No entity extraction product on the market covers all the bases.
 An organization needs to determine the following:

 • How easy and quick is it to customize?